I LOVE THE MAGIC OF THEATER; THE POWER OF STORYTELLING!

-I am a writing artist; a playwright.
+I AM A PLAYWRIGHT.
 I was born and raised in America’s heartland.
 I stem from a large, loving, colorful and unapologetically flawed family that seasoned my imagination.
 From a very young age I listened and observed my aunts and uncles, friends, neighbors, cousins and play cousins express their emotions through passionately laced vernacular not found in the pages of Webster.
 Captivating audiences on front porches, street corners and beauty shops, they were complex souls spewing a mixture of fact, fiction and myth into intricately woven tales; both humorous and tragic.
-Some stories they shared openly, some were written in the rhythm of their walk or the despair in their eyes; hidden and deep.
+Some stories they shared openly, some were written in the rhythm of their walk or deeply hidden in the mirror of their eyes.
 They are my tribe.
 I see them.
 I hear the heart and soul of them even in their silence.
 I see the extraordinary in their seemingly ordinary lives.
 Beautiful people with dignity and pride, who are under-served, disenfranchised and sparsely represented on stage and screen.
 I will change that.

 I love dramas peppered with humor.
 I crave authentic storylines that celebrate the vast cultures and subcultures in America.
 I value their worth and want to ensure that those stories are normalized as American stories; not just Black stories or Latinx stories or Asian stories or LGBTQIA stories but American stories.
 After all, that is what they are.

-Getting our piece of the pie is a metaphor used to market the American dream.
-But after everyone has taken their slice there will still be crumbs left.
-Many people discard those crumbs ; even though they come from the same pie.
-I savor the crumbs; the least of us and I write stories about them; knowing we are all part of the same pie.
+Getting a piece of the pie is a metaphor used to market the American dream.
+But after everyone has taken their slice there are still crumbs left.
+I savor the crumbs and write stories about them; knowing we are all part of the same pie.

 Copyright © 2019 Marlow Wyatt - All Rights Reserved.